antemons/smart-manuscript/README.md

  1. Install [Tensorflow](https://www.tensorflow.org/get_started/os_setup) >= 0.12.0

- 2. Install numpy, scipy, pylab, svgpathtools, svgwrite
+ 2. Install python-modules numpy, scipy, pylab, svgpathtools, svgwrite, PyPDF2 and install pdftocairo

  3. Optional: train the graph (or use the one in sample_graph)